Learn Italian for Kids with 9 Terrific Tot-approved Tools

 Muzzy provides a wealth of tools that can keep kids both entertained and educated, with characters they can grow to love.
 The program is also usable at all ages, which means even adults can benefit from tuning in.

-Sometimes lessons that are plain and simple work best, and maybe your student is a little too old for some more cartoony learning tools.
+Sometimes, lessons that are plain and simple work best, and maybe your student is a little too old for some more cartoony learning tools.
 That’s okay, though, because there are still options for them to learn.

-It’s a step up from some programs in complexity, explaining the language in terms that are more suited toward older children who might find other programs a bit too simple.
+It’s a step up from some programs in complexity, explaining the language in terms that are more suited for older children who might find other programs a bit too simple.

 It also manages to not be too complex, engaging students and informing them in a way that isn’t overwhelming.

 Rai (that’s Radiotelevisione Italiana) is one of the biggest media presences in Italy.
-They provide TV programs and radio shows across multiple networks, and Rai Yoyo is the home for the network’s kid-focused content.
+They provide TV programs and radio shows across multiple networks, and Rai Bambini is the home for the network’s kid-focused content.

 On this site, kids can play games, watch TV clips and find activities and print-outs to help absorb authentic Italian while having fun.

 The downside of using this website is that it’s only available in Italy, which means you’ll need a VPN if you live outside of the country.